jankuca/reacto/README.md

 react.render(authView, domNode);
 ```

-Reacto provides a notation known to and understanded by everyone.
+Reacto provides a notation known to and understood by everyone.

 ```javascript
 var AuthView = function (props) {